worldlife123/bf2-infomap-generator/README.md

 # [bf2-infomap-generator](https://github.com/worldlife123/bf2-infomap-generator)
-vBF2 style & BF2142 style info map generator V1.1 by worldlife(worldlife123)
+vBF2 style & BF2142 style info map generator by worldlife(worldlife123)

 This is a simple tool to generate vBF2 style and BF2142 style info images for your customized levels.

+Current version is V1.1.1.

 ![Preview](preview.jpg)